tfeuerbach/track-titan-downloader/tests/README.md

 This test suite is organized by the module being tested.
 It also contains a `fixtures` directory.

--   **`fixtures/`**: This directory contains static data used as inputs for tests, such as the `setups_page.html` file, which simulates the TrackTitan setups page.
+-   **`fixtures/`**: This directory contains static data used as inputs for tests, such as the `setups_page.html` file, which simulates the Track Titan setups page.
 This allows for testing parsing logic without making live web requests.

 ### `tests/test_logic.py`